Sven-Olof Enfors, PhD

 email@example.com, and you will receive an automated reply containing a temporary download link.

 A MATLAB toolbox for simulation and data plotting with multiple individual axes.
-SimuPlot is primarily developed for simulation of fermentation processes like fed-batch cultures and chemostats.
+SimuPlot was primarily developed for simulation of fermentation processes like fed-batch cultures and chemostats.
 Also other simulations can be performed by entering user specified models in the SIMSPEC-file that specifies the simulation.
+Experimental data from .txt files (e.g. from Excel) can be plotted on the simulation graphs.

 No previous experience of MATLAB is needed to run the included simulation files.

-For more info about plotting and simulation functions of SimuPlot 4,
+For more info about plotting and simulation functions of SimuPlot 6 and for free downloading of SimuPlot 6 press here

-A new MATLAB toolbox for converting graphical data to numeric tables: Scan a graph with data plots, or make a screen dump of a figure.
-Save the figure in .jpg (or other graphic) format.
+A MATLAB toolbox for converting graphical data to numeric tables: Scan a graph with data plots, or make a screen dump of a the graph.
+Save the figure in .jpg format .
 Open this file with UnPlot2.
-Calibrate the axis, and point with the mouse on the data points, or scan a selected plot in the graph.
-Save the numeric values as table in a file (.txt) that can be opened in Excel, MATLAB, or other softwares for further handling.
+Pick data points with the mouse, or scan a plot, and save the numeric values in a .txt file that can be opened with e.g. Excel or MATLAB for further handling.

 For more info and downloading UnPlot2: press here